shu-htk/tip-dev/doc/ref/MacroTool.md

 # MacroTool

-MacroTool is the hreader-only class libraly which provide the following command:
+MacroTool is the header-only class library which provide the following command:
 ```
 macro commands: